Concerning the adventures of four nasty children and Our Hero with Mr. Willy Wonka and his famous candy plant

 Charlie Bucket is an angelic boy who lives with his parents and grandparents in a small hovel.
 When Willy Wonka, a reclusive businessman, announces a competition to allow five lucky children into his chocolate factory, Charlie wins one of the places against high odds.The other four children turn out to be deeply unpleasant: Augustus Gloop is a glutton, Veruca Salt is a Spoiled Brat, Mike Teavee is obsessed with violent TV and Violet Beauregarde is a rude, pushy compulsive gum-chewer - utterly obsessed with winning.
-Willy Wonka himself proves to be an eccentric inventor, obsessed with confectionery.The five children tour the factory, a wonderland of bizarre and improbable inventions, but one by one the children suffer almost lethal karmic fates, each underscored by a moralising Crowd Song from Wonka's Oompa-Loompas.
-When only Charlie is left, Wonka reveals he was actually looking for an heir.Perhaps Roald Dahl's best-known work, this book is an excellent example of Adaptation Overdosed, ranging from a non-musical stage play and a BBC radio play to a theme park ride.
+Willy Wonka himself proves to be an eccentric inventor, obsessed with confectionery.The five children tour the factory, a wonderland of bizarre and improbable inventions, but one by one the children suffer almost lethal karmic fates, each underscored by a moralising Crowd Song from Mr. Wonka's Oompa-Loompas.
+When only Charlie is left, Mr. Wonka reveals he was actually looking for an heir.Perhaps Roald Dahl's best-known work, this 1964 children's novel is an excellent example of Adaptation Overdosed, ranging from a non-musical stage play and a BBC radio play to a theme park ride and video games.
+(This is particularly impressive given that it's not yet in the public domain.)
 The following adaptations warrant their own pages:

 Author Tract: Four kids are punished for their flaws, and the one perfect kid inherits a huge chocolate factory.
 Whilst no one would deny that Veruca Salt's brattishness probably got her what she deserved, obesity, gum-chewing and TV addiction (particularly the latter) are more personal bugbears of Dahl's.
 You could argue that these habits are symptoms of the kids' general Jerkass behaviour which, as Dahl also points out, is indulged by their parents.